J2583/AtmosphereAutopilot/README.md

 * _cubic mode_ - true if controller is now in cubic mode.

 ## Prograde thrust controller
 Hybrid model-reference or PID controller.
 Input: desired surface velocity.
 Output: throttle.
-Can be switched to PID control and manually tuned, if user is not satisfied with it's performance.
+Can be switched to PID control and manually tuned, if user is not satisfied with its performance.

 Short GUI description:
 * _pid Kp_ - if used in PID mode, it's the proportional PID gain.